 Apply now and save $75!
-App fee waived for Winter 1 applicants.
+App fee waived for ALL Spring II applicants!

 The Impact of Reading Comprehension on Learning

-The Point of Reading Comprehension
+The Point of Reading Comprehension: What Skilled Readers Do

-Building the Brain’s Bank
+Reading Comprehension Strategies: Building the Brain’s Bank

 Learn more about Eastern Washington University’s online Master of Education – Literacy program.